bzn-07/Real-Estate-Price-Prediction-System/README.md

 # Real-Estate-Price-Prediction-System
-A Machine Learning based program that predicts the prices of the houses in an area by using the prices of other houses with similar salient features
+A Machine Learning based program that predicts the prices of the houses in an area by using the prices of other houses with similar salient features.

+# Process
+-> The goal is to predict the final Sale Price of the houses in the test data set.
+-> Housing price is strongly based on factors such as location, features and facilities available.
+-> The performances of various regression techniques such as Random Forest, Stochastic Gradient Descent, Gradient Boosting, and Xtremme Gradient Boosting are compared.
+-> Then the best fit model is chosen for achieving maximum accuracy.
+-> This project explores the Housing dataset from Kaggle.
+-> The dataset contains 79 variables describing various aspects of residential homes in Ames, Iowa.

 # System Workflow